psychemedia/storytelling-notes/axe-porridge-stone-soup.md

 Thinking that it would be fun to watch a beggar eating a stone, the master told him to come into the kitchen and gave him a saucepan containing cold water.
 St Bernard rolled his eyes, rubbed his hands, set the saucepan on the fire, popped the stone in, and asked for a spoon with which to stir it.

-"How my mouth waters," he as he stirred the stone round and “ This will bo de-li-ci-ous.
+"How my mouth waters," he as he stirred the stone round and " This will bo de-li-ci-ous.
 Could you spare me little salt and pepper to season it?"

 He was given salt and pepper, and went on boiling the stone.
 Then he asked for some cold vegetables that the cook was keeping for the dogs, and put them into the soup.

 "A few fragments of meat improve stone soup tremendously, and a trifle of catsup or sauce of any kind makes it fit for a king.
-If only I had both, I’d ask you to taste my soup and I know that the master cook would not be ashamed of it."
+If only I had both, I'd ask you to taste my soup and I know that the master cook would not be ashamed of it."

 So they gave him some scraps of meat, a little boiled rice, crust, and some sauce.
 Ten minutes later St Bernard said his soup was ready.
 Then all the servants gathered round, tasted it, and declared it to be delicious.
 As for St. Bernard, he sat down on the doorstep and enjoyed it tremondously, but he slipped the stone into his pocket.

 "Well I never," thought when, with many thanks, handed him back the empty saucepan.
-"The stone’s gone."
+"The stone's gone."

 Off started St Bernard, refreshed and grateful, and he continued to live on stone soup till the story began to get about.
 Then the good Abbot laughed heartily, but the people laughed uncomfortably, because it showed meanness.
-To this day in France, the excellent soup made from oddments is called St Bernard’s soup.
+To this day in France, the excellent soup made from oddments is called St Bernard's soup.

 ```